CCRGeneticsBranch/Oncogenomics_NF_WF/docs/pipeline_launch.md

 # Running the workflow.

-To initiate the workflow, execute the `launch.sh` script on an interactive node.
+To initiate the workflow, execute the `launch.sh` script in a interactive node.
 This script acts as a wrapper, spawning and submitting jobs to the SLURM scheduling system.
-It extracts the `PatientID` and `Casename` information from the samplesheet, creates the corresponding output directory for each case, and organizes all results and log files under `[output_directory]/PatientID/Casename/`.
+It extracts the `PatientID` and `Casename` information from the [samplesheet](samplesheet.md), creates the corresponding output directory for each case, and organizes all results and log files under `[output_directory]/PatientID/Casename/`.

 ```
 Usage: ./launch.sh <samplesheet_with_full_path> [output_directory] [genome]